 When you go uphill, you shift into a higher gear to create resistance.
 It's called "pushing..."
-When you go downhill you shift into a low gear to reduce resistance.
+When you go downhill you shift into a lower gear to reduce resistance.
 It's called "spinning..."
 "Pushing" works the legs.
-"Spinning" keeps up the cardio.
-It's a good work-out.
+"Spinning" works the cardio.
+It's good exercise.